gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### Error During Protection Handshake {#ekeyhandshake}

-If the protection engine specifies a handshake for example for authentication, and key management is implemented inband, it may happen that the procedure has errors.
+If the protection engine specifies a handshake for example for authentication, and key management is implemented in-band, it may happen that the procedure has errors.
 In such case an ABORT chunk will be sent with error in protection cause code (specified in
 {{eprotect}}) and extra cause